"Sometimes the juice ain't worth the squeeze... especially when combining grapefruit with medicines.

 It is not known whether pegvisomant is excreted in human milk.
 Because many drugs are excreted in milk, caution should be exercised when SOMAVERT is administered to a nursing woman.

 The safety and effectiveness of SOMAVERT in pediatric patients have not been established.

-Clinical studies of SOMAVERT did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
+Clinical studies of SOMAVERT did not include sufficient numbers of patients aged 65 and over to determine whether they respond differently from younger patients.
 In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.

 Additional Somavert Information

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.